mofangju/buildroot-beaglebone/README.md

     make
     make update-servers
 ```
-NOTE: I add the customize "make update-servers" to update the tftp and nfs server.
+NOTE: I add the customized "make update-servers" to update the tftp and nfs server.
 Please refer to external.mk for details.

+Now you can reboot your Beaglebone black to verify if it works.

 ### 4 Run the build using Qemu and debug linux kernel module